Henry Darger: Illustrations

 Although Darger had enjoyed drawing and painting since his childhood, he seems to have abandoned it for some time in favor of writing.
-His first illustrations for In The Realms of the Unreal dates to some point between 1912 and 1925, and were hung on the wall of his boarding house room.
+His first illustrations for In the Realms of the Unreal date to some point between 1912 and 1925, and were hung on the wall of his boarding house room.
 The earliest pictures were made to depict characters from the book, consisting of overpainted photographs and illustrations mounted on cardboard.
 The earliest depiction of the Vivian Girls was made during this period, consisting of eight overpainted pictures mounted on a piece of cardboard alongside typed descriptions.
 He began to produce collages in the mid-1920s, painting over collaged photos of World War I soldiers with tempera.
 German illustrated news magazines, possibly obtained from his landlords, were one of his main sources of these images.
-Some of his early collages may have been intended as home decor rather than as illustrations for In The Realms of the Unreal.
+Some of his early collages may have been intended as home decor rather than as illustrations for In the Realms of the Unreal.
 After making a number of smaller collages, he produced his longest collage piece at some point before September 1929.
 Titled The Battle of Calverhine, the mural stretches 116 by 37 in.
 Darger kept the source material for his work, which later enabled the ability to trace elements to specific works.

-During the 1930s, Darger produced single-sheet crayon and pencil drawings of characters, flags, and creatures from In The Realms of the Unreal.
+During the 1930s, Darger produced single-sheet crayon and pencil drawings of characters, flags, and creatures from In the Realms of the Unreal.
 Likely believing that he would be unable to draw the human figures properly, he inserted figures into his illustrations using his collection of images (often young girls) cut out from magazines, comics, calendars, sewing pattern illustrations, and coloring books.
 He included collaged elements alongside traced characters in some of his works.
 He traced over images using carbon paper and colored them in by painting, at times making modifications with pencil.
 He frequently rendered the girls as nude or partially clothed, and consistently depicted them with penises.
 He never mentioned this seeming intersexuality or transgenderness within the story or gave an explanation for why it occurs.
 When describing the girls' physical appearances in his work, he is preoccupied with emphasizing their purity and beauty.